 It could be defined by an e-mail address, a web form, a computer app, or a telephone number, among others) of improvements or alerts (reports, complaints) concerning the content of the CEGP.
-E2 your organisation will need to confirm two lists of indicators and include them in the Action Plan.

-STAGE 4.10.
+STEP 4.10.
 Develop CEGP monitoring indicators

-TO DO: Define indicators that show the level of progress and performance in achieving the goals of the CEGP in R&I and measure the scope and results of related activities.
+TO DO: Define indicators that show the level of progress and performance in achieving the goals Stage 4. of the CEGP in R&I and measure the scope and results of related activities.